Save 10% on select upcoming courses! Enrol before 9th December.

 The most commonly used languages include:

-Many professionals also pursue cybersecurity certifications both to qualify for a job and throughout their career.
+Many professionals also pursue cybersecurity qualifications both to qualify for a job and throughout their career.
 As Carroll tells us:

 “Deciding on a certification to take depends on where you are in your cybersecurity career and where you want to go.
 There are many professional certs available and some go in and out of favour.
 If someone is new to the industry, they may consider CompTIA Security + and Certified Ethical Hacker (CEH).
 If someone is looking towards management, they may consider CISM or CISSP.
 A career in compliance would benefit from the CISA.”